RobertoRoos/sawIntuitiveResearchKitWiki/FootPedals.md

 # USB foot pedals

-**Note:** not all foot pedals are supported at that point.
+**Note:** not all USB foot pedals are supported at that point.
 To easily integrate the foot pedal with cisst/SAW, we're using the [sawJoystick](https://github.com/jhu-saw/sawJoystick) component.
+See README.md for the *sawJoystick* for more information.

 ## Compilation